How therapy can help

 More generally therapy can be a form of personal development, an opportunity to increase your self-awareness, become more emotionally robust, learn more about your life story and develop your understanding of how you came to be you.

 Whatever brings you to therapy, I will provide a supportive, confidential and professional space in which you can explore, discover and grow.

 Before qualifying as a therapist, I trained as a barrister and spent fifteen years as a court advocate.
 I am familiar with the physical and emotional consequences of working in stressful environments, managing extreme emotions and complex relationships.

 What happens in the first session?

-In your first session, you and I will have an opportunity to discover more about each other and whether I am the right therapist for you.
-I will ask you some basic questions about you, what brings you to therapy and what you hope to gain.
-There is no binding commitment to continue in therapy with me, but if you decide to continue, the next step is to mutually design a bespoke therapeutic environment, incorporating how you want to explore the issues you are bringing, at what pace, depth and for how long.
+In your first session, we will likely explore what brings you to therapy and what you hope to gain.
+If you decide to continue, we can work together to design a bespoke therapeutic environment, incorporating how you want to explore the issues you are bringing, at what pace, depth and for how long.

 How to get started

 To get started or just to find out more about the process, please call me or send me an email.

 - Postgraduate Diploma in Gestalt Therapy Theory Studies